Diwali’s almost here, and so is the gifting season. Pick from our list of practical options that’ll make for wonderful gifts for any traveller.

 Clothes and accessories

-Diwali is a time to don colourful Indian attire.
+Diwali is a time to don the colourful Indian attire.
 Add to that, multi-coloured dupattas, sparkling jewellery and funky mojris.
 But when you’re travelling you need to be a lot more practical.
-So gift your travelling buddies a colourful sarong made of a light fabric that can easily be carried in their backpack; or a crushed kurta that doesn’t require ironing.
+So gift your travelling buddies a colourful sarong made of a light fabric that can easily be carried in a backpack; or a crushed kurta that doesn’t require ironing.

 Top tip: Items like sarongs have multiple uses – they can be a substitute for a beach towel or a blanket.